Most Effective Products

 spider mite infestation

-Inspecting White Mites can be hard to do since they are so tiny, but there are prime areas where they can be discovered and treated.
+Inspecting white mites can be difficult since they are so tiny, but there are prime areas where they can be discovered and treated.

 Where To Inspect

-White Mites are typically found in greenhouses, gardens, bushes, shrubs, and on house plants.
-If they have found their way indoors it's often due to wandering away from a house plant.
+White mites are typically found in greenhouses, gardens, bushes, shrubs, and house plants.
+If they have found their way indoors, it's often because they wandered away from a house plant.
 If you have an infestation, check plants to find out where they are concentrated.

-Check the indoor perimeter (along baseboards, around plumbing, behind electrical plating etc.) and outdoor perimeter alongside any points of entry that the White Mites may use to gain access to your home.
+Check the indoor and outdoor perimeters (along baseboards, around plumbing, behind electrical plating, etc.) alongside any points of entry that the white mites may use to access your home.

 What to Look For

-You should look for leaf damage, cast skins, webbing or the White Mites themselves.
-Because they are such small clear bugs, White Mites may look like a tiny white speck on a plant that is in movement.
-Another thing to watch out for are the silken threads they leave behind which look like little white cobweb-like hairs.
+You should look for leaf damage, cast skins, webbing, or the white mites themselves.
+Because they are such small, clear bugs, white mites may look like a tiny white speck on a plant in motion.
+Another thing to watch out for are the silken threads they leave behind, which look like little white cobweb-like hairs.

 Treatment